(Plesk for Linux) The Plesk Firewall

 Managing Firewall Rules and Policies

-By default, the Plesk firewall configuration consists of policies and rules.
-Policies are broad in scope and affect all connections to or from the server, depending on the policy itself.
-For example, you can use System policy for incoming traffic (listed in Tools & Settings > Firewall) to completely block all incoming connections to the server.
-Rules are narrower in scope and govern incoming connections to individual Plesk services, such as SMTP or MySQL.
+• Policies are broad in scope and affect all connections to or from the server, depending on the policy itself.
+For example, you can use “System policy for incoming traffic” to completely block all incoming connections to the server.

-Note that rules override policies.
-For example, if the global policy is to deny all incoming traffic, but a rule allows incoming traffic from a specific IP, the rule takes precedence.
-You can use this mechanism to easily tighten or relax the security of the server.
 For example, setting up the policies to forbid all connections to and from the server except for a few allowed IP addresses or ports will result in improved security, but some applications may not be able to work due to the network restrictions.
 Conversely, allowing all connections by default and using rules to block access to individual services or from individual IP addresses will make your server less secure, but will ensure that you do not run into connection issues.
 Experiment to find the optimal trade-off between usability and security.

 You can manage the firewall in two ways:

-- Creating custom rules.
+• Creating and removing custom rules.

+The changes to the firewall configuration are now in effect.
 When creating custom rules, be careful not to block connections to ports used by Plesk services by mistake.

 Note: If you are using Docker containers, Docker firewall rules will not be added to Plesk firewall rules.